kervi/doc/source/controllers.rst

 Controllers
 ==============

-Controllers is the fun part of your Kervi application this is where you code the application logic.
+Controllers is the fun part of your Kervi application this is where you code most of the application logic.
 Your controller acts upon input from users, GPIO events or the underlying os and initiates different actions based on the input.

 Basic controllers manages motors, light, servos and so on but you can also build more advanced controllers